Angels get Dylan Bundy from O’s for 4 pitchers

+Bundy’s durability and consistency are extremely enticing to the Angels, whose starters last season had the majors’ second-worst ERA amid a mind-boggling string of injuries.
+Angels general manager Billy Eppler also weighed the importance of Bundy being under club control for two more seasons before free agency.

+“You give up players that you just recently drafted, and that can go a number of directions,” said Eppler, who has thoroughly rebuilt the Angels’ farm system in the past four years.
+“Every deal hurts, and this one is no different.”

-He has won 38 games in those four seasons, including 13 wins in 2017 during his first full season as a big-league starter.
+Bundy has won 38 games in the last four seasons, including 13 wins in 2017 during his first full season as a big-league starter.
 Bundy went 15-30 with a 5.13 ERA and 70 home runs allowed during the Orioles’ past two miserable seasons, but he has started at least 28 games in three straight years while averaging 168 innings in Baltimore’s rotation.

+Nineteen pitchers started a game for the Angels last season, but only one man pitched more than 100 innings for Los Angeles — and that was Trevor Cahill, who was banished to the bullpen for mediocre performances as a starter.

+Elias said the Angels outbid several suitors in recent weeks for Bundy, who will obviously will be a key rotation member in Anaheim if he can maintain his career standards — or even improve them under new Angels manager Joe Maddon.
+The Angels’ new pitching coach, Mickey Callaway, has a long record of success with starters.

 Bundy is due for a significant raise in arbitration after making $2.8 million last year, but Angels owner Arte Moreno has said he is ready to increase his payroll.